usamaelshazly/opc-terraform-kubernetes-installer/README.md

 #### Cluster Configuration:

-Terraform uses `remote-exec` scripts to handle the instance-level _configuration_ for the instance to configure:
+Terraform uses `remote-exec` scripts to handle the instance-level _configuration_ for the instance to provision:

 - Single node Kubernetes master configuration.
 - Installation is in accordance with the previously referenced [OCS-K][ocs-k].